TeamMetallurgy/Metallurgy4/README.md

 Metallurgy is under dual license,

  - Source code, localizations, and machine GUI textures are under LGPLv3 provided in the license file.
- - Assets (Textures, Models) are Copyrighted {All Rights Reserved) ©2011 - 2015, unless noted.
+ - Assets (Textures, Models) are Copyrighted (All Rights Reserved) ©2011 - 2015, unless noted.